-We began serving families March 1, 2015 and look forward to impacting the community, one family at a time.
+We began serving families on March 1, 2015, and look forward to impacting the community, one family at a time.

-Pope Francis exhorts all of us as disciples of Jesus to personally reach out to those “on the margins.”
-Family Promise is certainly an organization that allows us to do that.
-If you would like to get involved, please contact St. Malachy Coordinator Kim Carter.
-We are especially in need of additional volunteers to serve as Overnight Host.
+Pope Francis encourages all of us as disciples of Jesus to personally reach out to those “on the margins.”
+Family Promise is undoubtedly an organization that allows us to do that.

 Beggars for the Poor

 Christ came into this world and served the least in his community.
 He met them where they were, ministered to them, fed them, and tended to their needs.
-"Beggars for the Poor" is a ministry through the Indianapolis St. Vincent de Paul Society that directly serves the homeless -- or "street people"-- where they are; in the streets.
+"Beggars for the Poor" is a ministry through the Indianapolis St. Vincent de Paul Society that directly serves people experiencing homelessness -- or "street people"-- where they are; in the streets.
 By meeting them where they are, feeding them a hot meal, providing clothes and toiletries, and having genuine care and concern for each individual, we are ministering to these individuals in the most basic of ways.
 Christ called us to serve.
-This is an opportunity to love as Christ loved, serve as Christ served, and pray as Christ taught us.
+This is an opportunity to love as Christ loved, serve Christ, and pray as Christ taught us.

 “Beggars for the Poor” Information